dockur/chrony/.github/readme.md

 Docker container of [chrony](https://chrony.tuxfamily.org/), a versatile implementation of the Network Time Protocol (NTP).

+## Features ✨

-It can synchronise the system clock with NTP servers, reference clocks (e.g. GPS receiver), and manual input using wristwatch and keyboard.
-It can also operate as an NTPv4 (RFC 5905) server and peer to provide a time service to other computers in the network.
+  - Synchronise the system clock with NTP servers, reference clocks (e.g. GPS receiver), and manual input using wristwatch and keyboard.
+  - Operate as an NTPv4 (RFC 5905) server and peer to provide a time service to other computers in the network.

-## How to use
+## Usage  🐳

 Via Docker Compose: